Aboriginal use of social media

 - Spread of conflicts.
 Closely related to the former point, conflicts that previously remained local can spread as young people call, text or inform kin in other places about conflicts, especially via anonymous services such as Diva Chat.
 Users can also publish posts that are meant to spark violence between feuding families.

 [I didn't use my real photo in my profile because] you don’t know what people might think ’cause I don’t look Koori so they might think I am a faker.— Aboriginal Facebook user

-The campaign aimed to tackle complex issue likes sexting, cyber-bullying and managing your digital footprint for a young Aboriginal audience with positive, practical advice on playing smart online.
+The campaign aimed to tackle complex issue likes sexting, cyber-bullying and managing your digital footprint for a young First Nations audience with positive, practical advice on playing smart online.
 It used a series of short animations, posters and a behind-the scenes ‘making of’ video and offers a collection of classroom resources.